AriaFallah/WebpackTutorial/part1/README.md

 ![Official Dependency Tree](http://i.imgur.com/YU4xBPQ.png)

 Webpack is formally referred to as a module bundler.
-If you want an indepth and accessible explanation, on modules and module bundling definitely check out these two great articles:
+If you want an indepth and accessible explanation on modules and module bundling definitely check out these two great articles:
 [here](https://medium.freecodecamp.com/javascript-modules-a-beginner-s-guide-783f7d7a5fcc#.jw1txw6uh)
 and [here](https://medium.com/@preethikasireddy/javascript-modules-part-2-module-bundling-5020383cf306#.lfnspler2).